Evolutionary Genetic Analysis with DNA data

 How closely related are species?

-cladistic relationship: pattern of branching back to
+cladistic relationship: "As the branches join" back to

 Most Recent Common Ancestor